-Retail investors who invest their money in DPPs should be aware of several red flags for fraud.
+Retail investors who invest their money in DPPs should be aware of several red flags for securities fraud.
 This includes fraud on the part of direct participation program managers and promoters, as well as fraud stemming from investment advisor and broker recommendations.
 Signs that an investor may have a claim for a direct participation program attorney to review include:

 - DPPs that were promoted at “free lunch” seminars